 Data sharing can be a stumbling block in partnerships between banks and fintechs, as financial institutions face additional scrutiny.

 While such relationships offer opportunities, they are not without challenges.
 As banks are often cautious about sharing information, some of the biggest fintech partnering issues revolve around integration, compliance and data sharing, Peter Wannemacher observes.
 Regulators have been taking a closer look in recent years, and in July 2021, the Federal Reserve, the Comptroller of the Currency and the FDIC issued proposed interagency guidance for these relationships.

 The Future of Partnerships

 Analysts believe the lines between traditional financial institutions and fintechs will continue to blur over the coming years.
-While many banks and credit unions are eager to get a hand in the fintech game, many don’t know where to start, says Gabe Krajicek, points out.
+While many banks and credit unions are eager to get a hand in the fintech game, many don’t know where to start, Krajicek says.
 What has been successful for some are vertical acquisitions and integrations where a fintech buys a bank.
 For example, Lending Club acquired Radius Bank for $185 million.
 And the founder of fintech startup M1 Finance acquired the tiny First National Bank of Buhl.

 As described in a separate article, M1’s CEO Brian Barnes, who bought the bank himself, not through the fintech, will be investing in the bank’s technology capabilities to turn it into a leading Banking-as-a-Service provider.